What A Terpene Actually Is

 Terpene Preservation Across Product Formats

 Live rosin and live resin.
-High terpene preservation because the source flower was flash-frozen at harvest, locking in the volatile terpenes that would otherwise degrade during the standard dry-and-cure process.
-Live rosin is solventless (mechanical separation, ice water and pressure); live resin uses a hydrocarbon solvent extraction.
-Both formats preserve a markedly richer terpene profile than dried-flower-sourced concentrates.
+These tend to preserve a richer terpene profile, because the source material is frozen fresh at harvest, locking in volatile terpenes that would otherwise fade during a standard dry and cure.
+Live rosin is made without solvents; live resin uses a solvent-based extraction.

 Distillate vape cartridges.
-Terpenes are commonly re-added after the distillation step that purifies the cannabinoid fraction.
-The terpene chart on a distillate cartridge reflects the re-added terpene blend rather than the source strain's native profile.
-The blend may use cannabis-derived terpenes (cleaner labeling) or food-grade botanical terpenes (cheaper, less authentic to the source cultivar).
-Read the label to identify which.
+Terpenes are often re-added after the distillation step.
+The chart on a distillate cartridge reflects that re-added blend rather than a source strain's native profile.
+The blend can use cannabis-derived terpenes or food-grade botanical terpenes, so it is worth reading the label to see which.

-Cured resin and standard concentrate.
+Cured concentrate.
 Moderate terpene preservation.
-The pre-extraction drying and curing process degrades volatile terpenes, particularly the lightest molecules (alpha-pinene, ocimene, terpinolene).
-Heavy terpenes (caryophyllene, humulene) survive the curing process better.
+The drying and curing before extraction degrades the lightest terpene molecules first, while heavier ones survive the process better.

 Frequently Asked Questions